doolin/outsidein/outsidein.md

 Cucumber is a great weapon in the arsenal of any web developer.

-Unfortunately, in mid-November 2010, most of the documentation for setting up Cucumber with Rails is for Rails 2 instead of Rails 3.
+Unfortunately, in mid-November 2010 (when this material was first written), most of the documentation for setting up Cucumber with Rails is for Rails 2 instead of Rails 3.

-This article helps fix a little bit of that...
+This article helps fix a little bit of that.

+#### Disclaimer

+Best Practice in Cucumber has evolved considerably since this article was first written.

+Just to be clear, the purpose of the exercise here is:

+1. Demonstrate what the Outside-In cycle looks like
+1. Demonstrate approximately how test-first is implemented

+Again: nothing in this presentation should be construed as a BDD Best Practice.

 # From scratch